cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Table 2 (from Chen et al. 2022): Avoid LaTeX markups in tables to enhance reusability
+Table 2 (from Chen et al. 2022): Show that using LaTeX markups or footnotes in tables affect their reusability.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::